Tutor HuntTest QuestionsComputing QuestionsYear 10 Computing Questions

 Which of these is NOT a property of logical right shift on unsigned integers?

-If an 8-bit signed two`s complement number is arithmetic right shifted by 1, what happens to the sign?
+If an 8-bit two`s complement number 11111100 is arithmetic right shifted by 1, what is the resulting 8-bit two`s complement binary?